top of page

 Griffith team had a splendid back division, time after time they cleared their goals when Yanco brought the ball within scoring distance.

-Yanco were the attackers for the greater part of the four quarters and had they brought their many scoring movements to successful issue, they would have won.
+Yanco were the attackers for the greater part of the four quarters and had they brought their many scoring movements to successful issue; they would have won.
 Griffith on the other hand, generally managed to score whenever they got within kicking range of Yanco's citadel.

 Griffith had good cause to become elated over their win on Sunday, as winners of the competition they became possessors of the cups presented outright by Mr. T. Myers, of Whitton, to the club winning the 1927 competition.